StephanLunghi/Animal-Farm/README.md

 # Animal-Farm
 Having fun with this Animal Farm project.
-Feed and shoo away animals to affect their health.
+Feed and shoo away animals to change their health.

 # What I learned